This page tells you about CT scans. You can find the following information

 Some CT scans need special preparation beforehand.
 This is explained below for scans of different parts of the body.
 For most scans, you will have a drink or an injection of contrast medium, or both.
 This is a dye that shows up body tissues more clearly on the scan.
 You have the injection through a small thin tube (cannula) in your arm.
 The tube is left in place until 15 to 30 minutes after your scan, in case you have any problems after having the injection.

 The injection may make you feel hot and flushed for a minute or two, and you may have a metallic taste in your mouth.
 You may have the sensation that you are passing urine (but you are not) - this feeling is common and passes quickly.
 Before you have the contrast medium, the radiographer will ask you about any medical conditions or allergies, as some people can be allergic to it.

 If you are having a CT scan of your abdomen, you may be asked

 - To drink a liquid contrast medium some time before the scan

 - To drink more of the liquid contrast or water in the X-ray department

 You may have the contrast medium by injection either instead of, or as well as, the drink.
 The contrast medium makes the digestive system (gut) show up more clearly in the scan.
-It does not have any side effects.
 Below is an example of a CT scan of the abdomen.

-For some brain scans, you may have a injection of the contrast medium dye beforehand to make the scan clearer.
+For some brain scans, you may have an injection of the contrast medium dye beforehand to make the scan clearer.

 For some chest (thoracic) scans, you may have an injection of the contrast medium dye beforehand.
 This is to help show up the tissues close to the area containing the cancer, for example blood vessels.
 It may help to show whether the cancer can be removed with surgery or not.